TACC/Lmod/docs/source/030_installing.rst

 In this document, it is assumed that all optional software is going to be installed in /opt/apps.
 The installation of Lmod requires installing lua as well.
-On some system it is possible to install Lmod directly with your package manager.
+On some system, it is possible to install Lmod directly with your package manager.
 It is available with recent fedora, debian and ubuntu distributions.